 Serger intimidation is real and affects thousands of sewists every year.
 Have you bought one of these life-changing machines but find it still sitting in its box?
 Have you liberated it from its box, used it once or twice, but can't figure out what all those dials and whirly-gigs are for?
-Have you only lusted after a serger from afar but want to try one out to decide whether it's worth the splurge (spoiler alert, it is)?
+Have you only dreamed about a serger from afar but want to try one out to decide whether it's worth the splurge (spoiler: it is)?

 - Changing settings (when, why, how): tension, stitch width & length, differential feed, stitch finger, blade deactivation

 - Stitch types: four-thread and three-thread serging, narrow hem, rolled hem, flatlock stitching, gathering

 If you have your own Brother 1034D, feel free to bring it with ALL its accessories.
 If you have a serger that's a different brand or model, please let us know upfront so we can be prepared to help you.
 Also bring the manual!
 If your serger is in ill-repair or you know it hasn't be used in a long time, you may want to get it professionally serviced first to make sure it still works.
 Please note that we will NOT be able to accommodate two-thread overlockers, air-threading machines or serger/coverstitch combo machines in this particular workshop.
 If you're not sure if you have that, you probably don't, but you can always ask us :)

 Skill Level: Advanced Beginner and beyond.
 It's okay if you've never used a serger before, but sewing experience on a regular machine is required.
 You have at least taken our Sewing 101 course or have equivalent experience so you can understand the difference between what a regular machine does and what a serger does.

 [sold out] Section 1 (1912 South St): Sunday May 31, 12-3pm.
 Note the location.